Koi-sof/Capstone-Project/README.md

 # Conclusion

-The RoBERTA model forms a stable foundation with real performance (Micro F1: 0.5930, Hamming Loss: 0.0834).
+The RoBERTA model forms a stable foundation with real performance (Micro F1: 0.5930).
 AfyaMind is an intelligent asset for digital mental health, ready for frontline deployment.
 Recommend approving Phase 1 actions for reliability, cost reduction, and mission fulfillment.